Free images

 A sad story.

-Internet archive book images on Flickr are were my favourite thing on the internet.
+Internet archive book images on Flickr were my favourite thing on the internet.
 They have an elegant origin story.
 The quirky and serendipitous search makes for amazing image finding. (update: search no longer quirky or serendipitous, simply broken, see above.)

-They are were my primary source of illustrations on this blog.
+They were my primary source of illustrations on this blog.
 For example, Jan David’s 1603 classic Christeliicken waerseggher images are wildly tripped out.
 (IPL link.)

 However, this wonderful resource is dead now, thanks to repeated mishandling.